hungcq/knowledge-repo/information-technology/microservices-patterns/13-refactoring-to-microservices.md

       - Sol 2: use DB event via transaction log tailing/polling
         - Adv: don't have to change the monolith
         - Disadv:
           - Low level event
-        - Don't know reason for the update
+          - Don't know the reason for the update
     - Consume problem: monolith written in language without message broker client
     - -> New helper service to subscribe to event & update monolith DB directly
 - Maintain data consistency across service and monolith: